sardaarNiamotullah/hundredDaysOfPython/README.md

 """)
 * randomisation: import random // variable = random.randint(1,10) // variable = random.random()
 * randomisation: variable = random.choice(listName) // it will return a random value from list.
+* from os import system // system('clear'): to clear the console.

 -->